Okanagan Food Hub Co-op to open first farmer-owned grocery store - Lake Country Calendar

 “The Okanagan wine industry is a billion-dollar industry employing thousands of people.
 There is no reason the meat and produce grown right here in the Okanagan shouldn’t be able to rival those numbers,” executive director OKFHC Kyle Friesen said, in a press release.

-Over the last three years it has grown from the seedling of an idea to a fully sprouted organization, but they’re looking for support to get it underway.
+Over the last three years it has grown from the seedling of an idea to a fully sprouted organization, but they’re looking for support to get the market underway.

 The co-op is guided by the idea that providing easy access to high quality locally sourced products is at the forefront of a sustainable and prosperous diverse agricultural renaissance.
 Being farmer-owned provides the OKFHC with the flexibility to adapt to the ever-changing food landscape and puts its customers at the forefront of the quality products grown and raised in British Columbia’s wonderful backyard.